 One might ask if Penguinism is antagonistic to science.
-The answer is a “yes” and contrary to common belief, religion and science can cooperate.
+The answer is a “no” and contrary to common belief, religion and science can cooperate.

 For a reminder of why Penguinism is a religion, and what constitutes religion, see “Is Penguinism a Religion?”